Faith-Nchifor/whats-cooking/README.md

 2) place orders at any restaurant
 3) register you restaurant

-This is a fun work in progress
+This is an interesting work in progress